jakeburden/node-jade-stylus-webapp-scaffold/readme.markdown

 This is just a minimalistic scaffold to node.js / io.js web projects.
-There is no framework, just tiny modules found, and it's database agnostic.
+There is no framework (just tiny modules found on npm), and it's database agnostic, meaning you can leveldb, mongo, couchdb, etc...

 ## getting started